Xa1n/Pair-Progamming-FeedBack/README.md

 ### Name: Dominic White

 Feedback: A really great pairing session yesterday Xain.
 Our structure did not really follow driver/navigator roles, but we seemed to work well with a natural approach working together.
 Your explanations were brilliant, very patient and communication was clear when providing reasoning for a certain action / approach.
 I felt comfortable being able to speak out if I did not understand something as we were moving at a steady pace giving me the opportunity to absorb the information.
 Even though we finished the day with a couple of failing tests, I took a lot away from the session and it was a pleasure to work together.
 I look forward to our next pairing session!

+### Name: Callum Marshall

+Feedback: I had a really good afternoon pairing with Xain, working with him is very enjoyable.
+He is methodical in his approach to coding and very patient in his approach to pairing.
+Xain is a good communicator, we had good discussion about the challenge and how we would go about solving it.
+Input was encouraged and while we didn't follow the driver/navigator roles, we did share ideas and worked together effectively.
+I particularly enjoyed his openness to experimentation and feature testing.